The Keto Guide to Seafood

 Salmon is an excellent choice for keto – it has no carbs, and Atlantic salmon contains between 6.2 to 13.4 g of fat per 100 g, depending on whether it’s wild or farmed (yes, farmed salmon is approximately 2 times fattier).

 It contains a high amount of healthy fats including omega 3 fatty acids, which are very beneficial for your heart, brain, skin, and general health.
+This is why many fish oil supplements are sourced from salmon.

 Additionally, it’s an excellent source of selenium, which is a potent antioxidant, helps prevent the decline of mental capacities, associated with age, and plays an important role in thyroid health.